All Episodes

 I've got CNN here with the sound down so I can, you know, relay any late bulletins.

-We don't know whether they're going to pick the Cape or Edwards.
+So we don't know whether they're going to pick the cape or Edwards.

-They've been very much up in the air.
+It's been left very much up in the air.

-And a military project that has rather interesting implications and permutations that I'm sure Nick will fill us in on in Alaska called HAARP.
+namely a traceable paper trail connection between this civilian project, this pure scientific research project on the shuttle called the Tethered Satellite, and a military project that has rather interesting implications and permutations that I'm sure Nick will fill us in on, in Alaska called HARP.

-Since our last conversation, Art, we now have an unequivocal connection between these two projects.
+Since our last conversation, ARP, we now have an unequivocal connection between these two projects.

-And what's interesting to me is that normally when we were conducting military operations with the space shuttle, What the DOD would do would be to basically commandeer a flight.
+And what's interesting to me is that normally when we were conducting military operations with the Space Shuttle, what the DOD would do would be to basically commandeer the flight.

 They would put up either an optical observation satellite, a radar observation satellite, or some other set of experiments.